Picovoice/eagle/README.md

 #### Speaker Recognition

-Create an instance of the engine using the speaker profile exported before:
+Create an instance of the engine:

 ```python
 eagle = pveagle.create_recognizer(access_key, speaker_profile)
 ```

-Process incoming audio frames:
+Process audio with one or more speaker profiles from the `EagleProfiler`.

 ```python
 def get_next_audio_chunk(num_samples):